Vadym79/DevOpsGuruWorkshopDemo/README.md

 sam deploy -g
 ```
 SAM will create an output of the API Gateway endpoint URL for future use in our load tests.
 Please also check you API Key.
 I'll need both: API Gateway Endpoint UWL and API Key to use the application properly.

+## Create some Demo Products

+1) Login into your AWS account and to to the API Gateway Service

+2) Select DevOpsGuruDemoProductsAP and the in the category Resources unter /products click PUT Method execution

+3) Click on Test and then add product with id =1 like this

+ a) In the Path {id} field enter value "1"

+ b) In the "Request Body"  enter

+[
+    {
+      "id": 1,
+      "name": "Print 10x13",
+      "price": 0.15
+    }
+]

+ c) Click on the "Test" button and check that the result was HTTP 200.
+Also go into the DynamoDB ProductTable and check the created items there

+4) Create some other products.
+Make sure that the value in the Path {id} matches the "id" value in the "Request Body"

 ## Install Hey Tool for the Load Test